Establishing a luxury brand.

 Introduction

-As part of a design sprint at Parsons, our client was Turquoise Mountain, a jewelry and home decor company dedicated to preserving heritage and supporting artist communities in Afghanistan, Myanmar, and Saudi Arabia.
+As part of a design sprint at Parsons, our client was Turquoise Mountain, a jewelry and home décor company dedicated to preserving heritage and supporting artisan communities in Afghanistan, Myanmar, and Saudi Arabia.

 Brief and Process

-The client’s brief aimed at entering the US mass market, increasing sales, and building a recognizable brand.
-After discussing their positioning between "Accessible" and "Luxury," they focused on creating a high-end luxury brand.
-In 4 weeks, my team analyzed US retail opportunities for their market entry.
+The client’s brief focused on entering the U.S. market, increasing sales, and building a recognizable brand.
+After exploring a positioning spectrum between accessible and luxury, the client committed to establishing a high-end luxury brand.
+Over four weeks, our team analyzed U.S. retail opportunities and strategic pathways for market entry.

 Outcome

-Our client presentation outlined the strategy required to establish an Eastern craft company as a luxury brand in the US.
+Our final client presentation outlined a strategic approach for positioning an Eastern craft organization as a luxury brand in the U.S. market.

 Expert research

-We conducted expert interviews with experienced craft entrepreneurs who entered the US market with their own brands.
+We conducted expert interviews with craft entrepreneurs who had successfully entered the U.S. market with their own brands, gaining insight into operational, branding, and positioning challenges.

-Turquoise Mountain aims to be a high-end, handmade luxury brand offering exclusive carpets, textiles, and jewelry.
-This vision conflicts with the US mass market, which demands high operational efficiency, short lead times, and consistency.
-Their USP (unique, hand-crafted products) clashes with a mass-market approach.
-Current strategies, such as selling through retailers without logo recognition, also fail to align with their luxury brand vision.
+Turquoise Mountain aims to operate as a high-end, handmade luxury brand offering exclusive carpets, textiles, and jewelry.
+This vision conflicts with the realities of the U.S. mass market, which prioritizes operational efficiency, short lead times, and consistency.
+Their unique selling proposition (handcrafted, one-of-a-kind products) clashes with a mass-market distribution model.
+Existing strategies, such as selling through retailers without visible brand recognition, further undermine their luxury positioning.

 Strategic action

-We developed a strategy and adaptable mindset to support the client in applying the same precision in both their craft and business model.
-We emphasized the importance of treating the company with future exclusivity in mind and carefully "crafting" their reputation.
+We developed a strategic mindset and adaptable framework to help the client apply the same precision to their business model as they do to their craft.
+Central to the strategy was treating the brand with future exclusivity in mind and intentionally “crafting” its reputation over time.

 Vision: Seize the American Dream as slow design luxury

-Turquoise Mountain emphasises slow design, showcasing artisan-centric, hand-crafted masterpieces and exclusive interior decor.
-Turquoise Mountain has the potential to become a beacon of authenticity, quality, and exclusivity.
+Turquoise Mountain embraces slow design by elevating artisan-led, handcrafted masterpieces and exclusive interior décor.
+The brand has the potential to become a beacon of authenticity, quality, and exclusivity in the U.S. luxury market.

-Seize established brand equity: Collaborate with established partners that share the same values as Turquoise Mountain.
+Leverage established brand equity: Collaborate with established partners who share Turquoise Mountain’s values to reinforce credibility and accelerate trust.